-I offer a number of reduced fee daytime sessions for key workers, students and those on low incomes.
+I may be able to offer a concession if you are a key worker, on a low income or a student.
 I usually discuss the possibility of a reduced fee at initial consultation.

 My practise is based in the peaceful Queen's Gate conservation area of South Kensington, a short walk from Gloucester Road station.